 1/2 free-range chicken

 This is not a recipe I would normally consider making.
 (By the way, in Italian recipes it is not uncommon to see the gender specified.
 Traditionally they did have different preparations for male versus female animals.)
 But I kept reading and quickly realized that this soup, in which the birds are cooked, then used to fortify a soup of stock and wine, then poured over toasted bread and topped with grated cheese, would be a great way to use up my Thanksgiving leftovers – I had cooked turkey, stock, roasted vegetables, and toasted bread/stuffing.

 I modified the original recipe significantly.
-Not only do I only use one type of bird, but I do reduce the cooking time drastically, and adapt it to feed 8.
+Not only do I use just one type of bird, but I reduce the cooking time drastically, and adapt it to feed 8.
 I’m not sure how many servings the original would provide, with 4 birds of unidentified sizes, but hopefully the version that follows is more friendly to modern chefs, especially those who don’t want to spend all of the day AFTER Thanksgiving in the kitchen.

 Zuppa alla Scaligera

 1 onion, thinly sliced

 1 potato, peeled and sliced